runceel/ReactiveProperty/docs/docs/features/Collections.md

 ![ReadOnlyReactiveCollection](./images/collections-reactivecollection-readonly-collection.gif)

-When the instance was removed in the ReadOnlyReactiveCollection, then the Dispose method is called.
-If don't need this behavior, then set false the ToReadOnlyReactiveCollection's disposeElement argument.
+When the instance was removed in the `ReadOnlyReactiveCollection`, then the `Dispose` method is called.
+If you don't need this behavior, then set the `disposeElement` argument to `false` in `ToReadOnlyReactiveCollection()`.

 ```csharp
 ViewModelCollection = ModelCollection